botpress/readme/docs/Learn/how-to-style-your-bot.md

 metadata:
   robots: index
 ---
-> 🧩 You wil need:
+> 🧩 You will need:
 >
 > * A [published bot](https://botpress-docs.readme.io/v1.5/docs/build#/)
 > * Familiarity with CSS (if you want to [use custom styles](#use-custom-styles))